 Step 3.
 Area weighted averaging

 On completion of step 2, there are two sets of results, one for the clear part and one for the fritted part.
-Area weighed averaging is then performed to get the over performance results of the partially fritted glass.
+Area weighted averaging is then performed to get the overall performance results of the partially fritted glass.

 In the area-weighted averaging, the coverage of frit is declared by the client, but not measured in the lab.
 It is possible to declare multiple coverages.

 MS Excel is used for the area weighted averaging and shown below is an example.

 The last step is to write the test report according to the software calculation results.

 Shown below is an example result table based on the results shown above for 25% frit coverage.

 In summary, for a partially fritted glass, its clear part and fritted part need to test separately and the overall performance is calculated with area-weighted averaging.
 The fritted part is tested in the same way as a clear part, with some additional considerations or exceptions.